EllarBooher/Syzygy/README.md

 - Serialization for UI and saving
 - Dynamic scenes with controllable transformations
-- Logging with categories, saving to file, and quality of life features such as deduplication
 - Portability of the engine, both for source compilation and required GPU features
 - Runtime metrics and benchmarking
 - Physically based rendering